Justified Representation in Approval-Based Committee Voting: Justified Representation under Approval-Based Rules

 Next, we consider \rav.
 As this voting rule can be viewed as a tractable approximation of \pav (recall that \pav is NP-hard to compute), one could expect that \rav satisfies \jr as well.
 However, this turns out not to be the case, at least if $k$ is sufficiently large.

-\begin{theorem} \rav satisfies \jr for $k=2$, but fails it for $k \ge 10$. \end{theorem} \begin{proof} For $k=2$, we can use essentially the same argument as for \av (see the proof of Theorem~\ref{thm:av-not-jr}); however, we do not need to assume anything about the tie-breaking rule.
-Indeed, just as in that proof, we only have to worry about the case where $n=2n'$, no candidate is approved by more than $n'$ voters, some candidate $c$ is approved by $n'$ voters, another candidate $c'$ is approved by a disjoint set of $n'$ voters, and \rav picks $c$ in the first round.
-But then the \rav-score of $c'$ in the second round is $n'$, and the only other candidates with this score are approved by the same group of $n'$ voters, so one of them will necessarily be selected, irrespective of the tie-breaking rule.
+\begin{theorem} \rav satisfies \jr for $k=2$, but fails it for $k \ge 10$. \end{theorem} \begin{proof} For $k=2$, we can use essentially the same argument as for \av; however, we do not need to assume anything about the tie-breaking rule.
+This is because if there are three candidates, $c$, $c'$, and $c''$, such that $c$ and $c''$ are approved by the same $\frac{n}{2}$ voters, whereas $c'$ is approved by the remaining $\frac{n}{2}$ voters, and \rav selects $c$ in the first round, then in the second round \rav favors $c'$ over $c''$.

 Now, suppose that $k=10$.
 Consider a profile over a candidate set $C=\{ c_1, \dots , c_{11}\}$ with $1199$ voters who submit the following ballots: